Are you keen to start investing in US stocks?

-Answers you probably want to know about the Stake App
+Answers you probably want to know about Stake Australia

 How does Stake handle US Tax forms, like the W-8BEN form?

-As a foreigner or non-US resident, you will need to complete a W8-BEN form when trading US stocks.
+As a foreigner or non-US resident, you will need to complete a W8-BEN form when you buy US stocks.
 Completing these forms reduces withholding tax from 30% to 15%.